Homemade Thousand Island Dressing

 - Don’t care for garlic or onion?
 Leave it out.
 You could substitute finely chopped peppers or olives.

-- If you don’t have white vinegar, substitute a different kind of vinegar.
-Cider vinegar, rice vinegar, or white wine vinegar would all be fine although each would lend a slightly different flavor.
+- Try a different kind of vinegar.
+Cider vinegar, rice vinegar, or white wine vinegar would all be fine although each would lend a slightly different flavor to your dressing.

-- Don’t have relish in your pantry?
-Try dill pickle relish instead of sweet pickle relish.
-I confess that I don’t always have sweet pickle relish in my pantry so I often use dill relish for this dressing and it tastes great!
+- Pickle relish options: I confess that I don’t always have sweet pickle relish in my pantry so I often use dill relish for this dressing and it tastes great!
 Alternatively, make it without relish.
-Or just chop up some pickles and add those.
+Or just chop up a few pickles and add those.

-- If you want to spice it up, add a little hot sauce, chili sauce, or horseradish, to taste.
+- Add spicy heat.
+If you want to spice it up, add a little hot sauce, chili sauce, or horseradish, to taste.

-- To make this dressing keto friendly, use avocado oil mayonnaise and a no-sugar-added ketchup.
+- Make it keto.
+Use avocado oil mayonnaise and a no-sugar-added ketchup.
 Skip the sugar, and use dill pickles instead of sweet.

 Ingredients